fishR-Core-Team/FSA/README.md

 ## Introduction
 The **FSA** (Fisheries Stock Assessment) package provides R functions to conduct typical introductory fisheries analyses.
 Example analyses that use **FSA** can be found on the *Examples* page of the [fishR website](http://derekogle.com/fishR).

 You can [browse function help pages here](http://rforge.net/doc/packages/FSA/00Index.html).
-Recent changes are described in the [News file](https://github.com/droglenc/FSA/blob/master/NEWS.md)
+Recent changes are described in this [News file](https://github.com/droglenc/FSA/blob/master/NEWS.md)

 ## Installation
+**FSA** is available [on CRAN](https://cran.r-project.org/web/packages/FSA/index.html) and can be installed like any other package.

-**FSA** has not yet been released on CRAN.
-The latest version can be installed from GitHub (requires the **devtools** package) with ...
+The development version can be installed from GitHub (requires the **devtools** package) with ...

 ```r
 if (!require('devtools')) install.packages('devtools'); require('devtools')